LukeGrahamLandry/franca/devlog.md

 and gives you junk (that's not 0 or 1) when `common()` uses `#unsafe_noop_cast`. rn you're supposed to need a redundant `[]` in a call like that.
 TODO!
 - ayy window on the screen!
+- very long time on ok so most of the events work but nothings drawing on the screen. hmmm, thats weird, updateTrackingAreas has a panic in it but it isn't getting called even tho i call it directly. oh fucker. i register the method `updateTrackingAreas:` which is not the same as `updateTrackingAreas` (has no argument so no `:`). so now that gets called and i get mouse enter/leave events, still no drawing tho.
+- ten thousand years of trying to make it actually draw. like i have no recourse when it just does nothing. i guess i can just keep making other stuff work and see if it comes to me.
+- if i turn on high_dpi i get `MTLTextureDescriptor has width of zero.
+MTLTextureDescriptor has height of zero`, hmm, im reading backingScaleFactor as a f32 instead of f64. now no crash but still no drawing... aaaaaaaaaaaaaaa same for setContentsScale, needs to be f64. criiiiiii, now it works!

 ## (Apr 22)